rajs96/ULMFiT-Twitter-US-Airline-Sentiment/README.md

-# Demistifying ULMFiT - A state-of-the-art transfer learning approach for NLP
+# Demystifying ULMFiT - A state-of-the-art transfer learning approach for NLP

 ## The problem
 Many people are interested in getting into machine learning research, but in practice, it can be difficult.
 There are several reasons for this: